hsel-netsys/dart_ndn/README.md

 Having an NFD installed, you can then interact with it using Unix or TCP sockets.
-In theory, however, you could also have an NFD running on a different machine and then connect via TCP, which might be useful for some testing scenarios.
+In theory, however, you could also have an NFD running on a different host and connect via TCP, which might be useful for some testing scenarios.

 ## Usage